cc-Mehdi/Introduction-to-Network/Contents/15_Wireless Networks.md

 2. WPA-Enterprise

 WPA-Personal, designed for home and small business networks, and WPA-Enterprise, designed for larger organizations and uses a centralized authentication server (e.g., RADIUS or TACACS+) to verify the identity of clients.

+### MAC Filtering

+MAC filtering is a security measure that allows a WAP to accept or reject connections from specific devices based on their MAC addresses.
+By configuring the WAP to accept connections only from devices with approved MAC addresses, it is possible to prevent unauthorized devices from connecting to the network.